Guide

 of the array in the first byte, meaning that the available length without

 truncation is 255.
-To use length-prefixed arrays, annotate a bytes
+To use length-prefixed arrays, annotate a bytes with

 from typing import Annotated